 • Mid-layer: Light weight fleece (thin is okay, because you’ll have more layers)

-• Warmth Layer: Light-weight down jacket (sweater) with hood.
-Should fit under your raincoat
+• Warmth Layer: Light-weight down jacket (sweater) with hood like the type from Montbell.
+Should fit under your raincoat.

 • Outer-Layer: Hard-shell raincoat if snow is expected, soft shell/light compact if very low chance of rain/snow.
 Goretex is ideal.